A scaling analysis of a cat and mouse Markov chain: Continuous time Markov chains

-and $S(t)=\inf\{s>0: U(s)\geq t\}$ then the process $(M(S(t)))$ has the same distribution as $(C(t))$, i.e. it is a Markov process with $Q$-matrix $Q$. \end{prop} This proposition simply states that, up to a time change, the mouse moves like the cat.
-In discrete time this is fairly obvious, the proof is in this case a little more technical. \begin{proof} If $f$ is a function on ${\cal S}$, then by characterization of Markov processes, one has that the process
+This proposition simply states that, up to a time change, the mouse moves like the cat.
+In discrete time this is fairly obvious; the proof is in this case a~little more technical. \begin{pf*}{Proof of Proposition \ref{propmst}} If $f$ is a function on ${\cal S}$, then by characterization of Markov processes, one has that the process